IvanYu327/Study-Goose/README.md

 **To do list**

+Study Goose does many things, and we’ll go over each of its features and commands associated with each category.

+**To do list**
 Study Goose manages a to-do list for the server that is meant to be managed by server admins in class settings where representatives of the class can update it with new tasks that the class has for the week, something that is already being done widely in our school.
 Students can see their class deliverables for the week and let each other know if anything is missing.
 Teamwork makes the dream work!

 In addition, whenever Study Goose joins a server, it automatically creates a dedicated to-do list for each one.
 **Associated Commands:**

-**settodo**: Moves the to-do list to the current channel
+**settodo**: Moves the to-do list to the current channel.
 Ex: ?settodo

-**reset**: Resets the to do list, creating a fresh blank one while leaving the previous one in the channel for future reference
+**reset**: Resets the to do list, creating a fresh blank one while leaving the previous one in the channel for future reference.
 Ex: ?reset

-**add**: Adds an item to the current to-do list based on the day or heading,
+**add**: Adds an item to the current to-do list based on the day or heading.
 Ex: ?add day [your item to do], ?add monday quiz, ?add other do survey

-**remove**:
-            Adds an item to the current to-do list based on the day and item reference number.,
-          Ex: ?remove [heading] [item number],  ?remove monday 1,
+**remove**: Adds an item to the current to-do list based on the day and item reference number.
+Ex: ?remove [heading] [item number],  ?remove monday 1

-**edit**: Edits an item to the current to-do list based on the day and item reference number.,
+**edit**: Edits an item to the current to-do list based on the day and item reference number.
 Ex: edit [heading][item number][item to do], ?edit tuesday 2 exam

 **Chatbot AI**

-If any message mentions @Study Goose or says the words “study goose”, study goose responds to their message using its trained Machine Learning model, specifically trained on common phrases that a new member may have such as “who are you” “What do you do”  “hi” and many more.
+	If any message mentions @Study Goose or says the words “study goose”, study goose responds to their message using its trained Machine Learning model, specifically trained on common phrases that a new member may have such as “who are you” “What do you do”  “hi” and many more. **Study Goose is unique because we custom-built its deep learning model and neural network**, tailored to students.
 Because Study Goose’s chatbot uses ML to figure out what the user is asking, new users can learn more about the bot without having to worry about finding the right command or spelling it correctly.
 The Study Goose ML model is ~99%+ accurate.
- INSERT PICTURE

 **Music Bot**
 	Studying with music is a must and with the recent shutdown of Groovy and Rythm, students who aren’t as familiar with other bots may not be able to find other smaller bots.
 So, we included that into Study Goose too!
 Study Goose has a simple music-playing feature, allowing you to play songs from a Youtube URL or song titles and search words.

 Unlike Groove and Rythm, Study Goose does not offer paid services, which was the main reason these bots violated Google ToS by profiting through the use of Google services.
 Study Goose is and will always be free to use.
 **Associated Commands**: play[url], pause, resume, stop, join, disconnect

 **Question**
 	Need to answer a math question?
 Geography?
 Ask Study Goose!
 Simply ask Study Goose and it will answer, being able to complete complex mathematical equations and answer a wide range of questions.
 **Associated Commands**: ?question[your question]

 **imageToText**:
 	One issue with school is note-taking.
 With Study Goose’s image to text feature, simply use the command, upload your image, and study goose will extract all the text for you!

-**Associated Commands**: ?imagetotext and then follow prompt to upload image
+**Associated Commands**: ?imagetotext and then follow prompt to upload the image

 **Other features**:
-**?pin**: Allow regular members to pin important content without needing server admins or permissions **?cry and ?scream**: Study Goose sends gifs and memes to help you express your pain and frustration in school **?help**: help display
+**?pin**: Allow regular members to pin important content without needing server admins or permissions
+**?cry and ?scream**: Study Goose sends gifs and memes to help you express your pain and frustration in school
+**?help**: help display
-**?help [command]**: Displays help details for every command and how to use it **?setprefix**: Allows server admins to update the prefix
+**?help [command]**: Displays help details for every command and how to use it
+**?setprefix**: Allows server admins to update the prefix
+**suggest**: Suggest new features to improve Study Goose!

 ## How we built it 👨‍💻